ezy-8/Python-Projects/README.md

-Personal Projects to practice and hone Python Skills!
+My name is Ethan and what you see above are my personal Projects to practice and hone my Python Skills!
+Over the next year, not only will I be practicing my skills, but also continually refining my projects as I go!